pixelgrade/category-icon/readme.txt

 3. Now you can add or edit category, tags or any other taxonomy terms icons.

 == Changelog ==

+= 1.0.1 =
+* Added sanitization for SVG uploads to prevent Cross-Site Scripting (XSS) vulnerabilities.
+* Implemented secure file naming for uploaded SVG files by appending a random suffix to filenames.
+* Enhanced upload handling to ensure SVG files are sanitized in place without altering the original upload path.
+* Improved compatibility with WordPress file upload checks.

 = 1.0.0 =
 * Ensure compatibility with WordPress 5.9